Law Offices of

 Q. What else should I consider when I make a Will?

 A. These days, I suggest that everyone should have a Living Will and sometimes a Durable Power Of Attorney.
-The Living Will tells your doctors what to do if you are hooked up to machines and will never recover.
-The problem is not hooking someone up.
+Why do I need a Living Will?
 The problem comes about when the doctor says that the person on the machine will never recover.
 Most people want their loved one disconnected from the machine.
 Without a Living Will, your family will have to go to Court to get you disconnected.
 With a Living Will, you choose, in advance, what you want to happen.
 A Durable Power Of Attorney allows you to pick someone to handle your affairs and pay your bills if you are disabled.

 Q. How much does a Will cost?

-A. A Will costs from $300.00 for a simple Will or $450.00 for a husband & wife's simple Wills signed in my office.
-(My "simple Wills" generally include a trust for children under age of 24.)
-Codicils cost about $100.00.
+A. A Will costs from $750.00 for a simple Will or $1,300.00 for a husband & wife's simple Wills signed in my office.
+(My "simple Wills" generally include a trust for children under age of 21.
+This includes up to a half hour conference and about a half hour to sign the Wills.
+Above and beyond that there is an hourly rate for estate planning.)
+Codicils cost about $350.00.
 Complex estate plans may call for a more complex Will and it will cost more.
-I include a half hour conference in the above charges to determine what you need and to gather information and another half hour for signing.
 You can save time by making a written list of your heirs, the name of a person to act as Executor, perhaps a backup Executor if the first can not do the job, Trustees, Guardians for minor children and the correct spelling of everyones' name and their addresses.
 You should also know what you own, its approximate value and how you own it.
 For example, in New Jersey, most husbands and wives own their home as "Tenants by the Entirety", similar to joint tenancy.
 Occasionally property is owned as "Tenants in Common".
 They are two very different things.
 Take a look at the deed or bring it with you.

 Q. I made a Will when the children were small.
 Do I need to make a new one?